hcastillomartinez/AuctionHouse/README.md

 that are dynamically created, and i number of Agents that are also dynamically created.

+### Bank
+Only one ever exists and is at a known address.
+It hosts a list of agent accounts and a list of auction houses.
+Upon request it will give the list of auction houses connected to the agent.
+Gives agents a secret key which they use in the bidding process.
+Transfers funds from the agent to the auction house upon request of the agent.
+The bank will block and unblock funds in the agent accounts upon request of the auction house.

 ### Auction House
 AH has a list of items and hosts the status of each auction.
 It should be able to relay at any point the items it has for sale at their most